laurenceli20051236/RTO-SPC-Dashboard-for-Semiconductor-Tool-Health-Monitoring/README.md

 ## Particle Monitor Methodology

-Phase 1 particle monitoring uses synthetic engineering thresholds and repeated-event escalation.
+Particle monitoring uses synthetic engineering thresholds and repeated-event escalation.

 It does not use c-chart or u-chart logic as the primary alert method.